TalalMJ/EDA_Project/Project_Proposal.md

 3-Does race have any relation with students performance?

-4-We Will do all the Things That will Effect the Students Performance.

 # Data Description
 This data we will be using consists of the Marks secured by the students in high school from the United States in various subjects.